kfmatovic716/CA-HOME-PRICE-PREDICTIONS---Final-Project/README.md

                 <h4><strong>Machine Learning Model Methodology</strong></h4>
                 <ul>
                     <li>We divided the data into three parts: a training set comprising approximately 1,200 rows, a validation set comprising approximately 1-200 rows with the remainder comprising the test set.</li>
                     <li>The random seed value was set to 42 to make our model repeatable.
-Using an Long Short Term Memory model (LSTM) we added 3 layers with 128 neurons, trained over a period of 100 epochs and used the default learning rate of 0.001.
+Using an Long Short Term Memory model (LSTM) we added 2 hidden layers with 128 neurons, trained over a period of 100 epochs and used the default learning rate of 0.001.
 We note that we experimented with other layer combinations
                         and ranges of epochs from 5 to 20 but settled on 6 to reduce the risk of over-fitting.</li>
                 </ul>
                   </ul>